Franchthi Cave: Neolithic Occupation

 The cave also contains some of the earliest evidence for agriculture in Greece.
-Around 7,000 BC, the remains of domesticated plants and animals are found among the usual wild plant and animal species hunted and gathered during the Mesolithic, suggesting that either the inhabitants of Franchthi had begun to practice agriculture or were trading for seeds and meat with the Neolithic people who had recently arrived from the Near East.
-There has been some debate about whether agriculture developed locally in Greece, or was introduced by colonists.
-It is now generally believed that emigrants from the Pre-Pottery Neolithic B cultures of the Near East arrived by boat at the beginning of the seventh millennium BC to settle Greece (c.
+Around 7,000 BC, the remains of domesticated plants and animals are found within the cave, interspersed with the usual wild plant and animal species that were hunted and gathered during the Mesolithic, suggesting that either the inhabitants of Franchthi had begun to practice agriculture or were trading for seeds and meat with the Neolithic people who had recently arrived from the Near East.
+There has been some debate about whether agriculture developed locally in Greece or if it was introduced by peoples from other parts of the world, but experts now generally believed that emigrants from the Pre-Pottery Neolithic B cultures of the Near East arrived by boat at the beginning of the seventh millennium BC to settle Greece (c.
 6900 BC), introducing agriculture.
 For some time the evidence from Franchthi was used as an example in support of locally developed agriculture, but more detailed study of the remains has demonstrated that the evidence supports the foreign introduction of domesticated plants and animals.
-The Mesolithic hunter-gatherers of Greece rapidly adopted the methods introduced to them by Neolithic colonists, including at Franchthi Cave.
+Whatever the source, agricultural practices took off in the area inside and around the cave; sheep and goats suddenly appear and begin to immediately dominate the faunal presence as wild game and fish drop off dramatically.
+The Mesolithic hunter-gatherers of Greece rapidly adopted the methods introduced to them by these Neolithic immigrants, including the hunter-gatherers at Franchthi Cave, and it is clear that these peoples had not only become agricultural, but developed an economic society as well.

 During the Neolithic, the main occupancy of the cave shifted to an area outside the entrance, called the Paralia (the seaside), where terracing walls for growing crops were built.
 It is believed the inhabitants also occupied a village below the Paralia, which is now submerged beneath the sea.
 Several anthropomorphic and zoomorphic figurines have been recovered at Franchthi from the Neolithic era, and it has been suggested that the site may have served as a workshop for making cockle-shell beads to trade with inland communities during the Early Neolithic.
-The cave and the Paralia were abandoned around 3,000 BC.
+Remains of residential substantial walls, evidently from permanent residence structures, have also been found in the immediate area outside the cave, providing very strong evidence of an early sedentary Neolithic community; more excavation needs to be conducted in this area, but it is estimated that this was quite a large village and extends down to the shoreline and even beneath the current waterline, as is the case with other ancient settlements in the area.